NadyaNayme/Wrongthink_List/readme.md

 # wrongthink_list
-if your project uses any words in this list you are a bad person and should feel bad
+if your project uses any words in this list you are a bad person and should feel bad, baddie

-baddie

 ## additional things to avoid